samuallin/ReadMe-Testing/README.md

 One Paragraph of project description goes here, example: Neural Style Transfer, Van Gogh Crazy World
 Descriptions:
 * Background, example: Learning what is neural style transfer, short explination of the neural style transfer history

+## Neural style transfer

+Neural style transfer is the process of taking the style of one image then applying it to the content of another image.
+Offering you a variety of beautiful styles some of which are paintings by famous artists like Starry Night by Van Gogh.

 * Motivation, example: We would like to pay tribute to MR. Van Gogh, who is the ...maybe more link to wiki
 * Experience, example: A full package of build neural style transfer training on Linux and Android inference applications (and Windows link in another repository)